 This is the most powerful Play in Compass Playbook and it exclusively uses the technique of appreciative inquiry.
 You can use this Play for any issue you are having, whether you are in a low mood or want to get your mind off of the fact that you're not making progress toward living your ideal work.

 When you acknowledge and draw your focus to positive aspects of any person, situation or object, your feelings soften.
 The more you give your attention to what you don’t like or don’t want, the more things stay the same or worsen.
 The loving act of conscious and deliberate appreciation will neutralize any negative emotion and allow you to relax and turn your focus back to what you most want.

 Please don't confuse appreciation with gratitude.
 Appreciation is the closest emotion to love, whereas gratitude includes a sense of overcoming odds or things we don't want, which end up getting included in the thought.
 Keep your thinking in the energy of appreciation as you do this Play.

-- Write an issue as it relates to the money situation you are facing at the top of the page, specifically one that is bothering or frustrating you most.
+- Write an issue as it relates to the work situation you are facing at the top of the page, specifically one that is bothering or frustrating you most.

 - Make a list of the things you appreciate about this issue.
 Look at it from all angles and possibilities.
 Consider it objectively and lovingly.

 - Replay as often as needed to bump your emotion and get it pointed more closely to your Magnetic North.